 When visiting San Diego, CA you will discover it's all about boats

-Navigating the Santa Barbara Channel is tricky but the reward is arriving at one of the most beautiful places on the planet
+Navigating the channel is tricky but the reward is one of the most beautiful places in the world

 There are 35 BoatUS Cooperating Marinas that offer discounts on dockage and/or fuel between San Francisco and Sacramento, along with multiple Vessel Assist/TowBoatUS ports for boaters needing assistance.
 Find them all at www.BoatUS.com/ServiceLocator

 - Guide to boating facilities, marinas and ramps

 - Sailing events and racing calendar